-WHEREAS, the waiver will not adversely affect adjacent property owners because the LBA will still exist and provide the buffer as required, although a portion of it will include utilities that the land planners and landscape architects will work with MSD to provide landscaping in the easement area to be replaced if needed due to work in the easement; because the drainage easement is approximately 75 feet wide, this drainage easement will further help to buffer the adjoining residential properties from this development by providing a far greater distance between the development and any neighboring residences; and

-WHEREAS, the waiver will not violate the Comprehensive Plan for all the reasons set forth in the Detailed Statement of Compliance with all applicable Guidelines and Policies of the Cornerstone 2020 Comprehensive Plan filed with the rezoning application; and

-WHEREAS, the extent of waiver of the regulation is the minimum necessary to afford relief to the applicant because the LBA will otherwise fully comply with the LDC, and the part affected by utilities will be addressed by the applicant working around them with enhanced or alternative landscaping worked out by the land planners and landscape architects working on this plan with MSD and the full screening buffer required by the LDC will be provided; and

-WHEREAS, strict application of the provisions of the regulation would deprive the applicant of a reasonable use of the land or would create an unnecessary hardship on the applicant because greater setback would cause unnecessary issues with the layout of the proposed development limiting required circulation when the full screening will be provided; and
+- 1. The waiver will not adversely affect adjacent property owners because the LBA will still exist and provide the buffer as required, although a portion of it will include utilities that the land planners and landscape architects will work with MSD to provide landscaping in the easement area to be replaced if needed due to work in the easement.
+Because the drainage easement is approximately 75 feet wide, this drainage easement will further help to buffer the adjoining residential properties from this development by providing a far greater distance between the development and any neighboring residences. - 2.
+The waiver will not violate the Comprehensive Plan for all the reasons set forth in the Detailed Statement of Compliance with all applicable Guidelines and Policies of the Cornerstone 2020 Comprehensive Plan filed with the rezoning application. - 3.
+The extent of waiver of the regulation is the minimum necessary to afford relief to the applicant because the LBA will otherwise fully comply with the LDC, and the part affected by utilities will attempt to work around them with enhanced or alternative landscaping worked out by the land planners and landscape architects working on this plan with MSD.
+The full screening buffer required by the LDC will be provided. - 4.
+Strict application of the provisions of the regulation would deprive the applicant of a reasonable use of the land or would create an unnecessary hardship on the applicant because greater setback would cause unnecessary issues with the layout of the proposed development when the full screening will be provided.